jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.instagram.com/p/B9qC71BJcfQ/?utm_source=ig_web_copy_link

 _Open-source loves to topple gates and let anyone post their blogs or music videos.
 However, levers of power don't always have to be complicated.
-That's why modern political "power" isn't dictatorial power over our neighbors.
+That's why modern political "power" isn't dictatorial control over our neighbors.
 Player gods are hungry for their own libery and thus want to control the necessities of life.
 This makes is so much harder for dictators to control you and your community.
 And, happily makes disasters less scary._

 ## Mass-Production Replaced by Mass-Collaboration Helps Us Thrive

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and recycling bins.
 Other than still hating the smell of old coffee, I really appreciate growing up doing honest work.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the “garbage problem” instead of just wrapping it up (pun intended) and moving on.

 This delegation first mentality began with the production line.
 When the steam engine powered the world’s first production lines of wheels, lathes, drills, and presses.
 Even with this mechanical power, mass-producing trains, clothes, and newspapers needed a lot of manpower.
-Throughout the 18th to 20th centuries, millions of farm hands and craftsmen left their jobs to become line workers.
+That's why throughout the 18th to 20th centuries, millions of farm hands and craftsmen left their jobs to become factory workers.

 Henceforth, people worked huge machines.
-Matching persons with huge machines required many managers to be micro-managing task-masters.
-There was no other way to be sure all workers were coordinated to the strict rhythmn of the production line.
+Matching persons with huge machines required many managers to be micro-managing task-masters.There was no other way to be sure all workers were coordinated to the strict rhythmn of the production line.
 That's why working strict start, break, and end times became embedded into our social consciousness.

 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.